 Are you a charity?

-No. Charities can take a long time to form and are complex to manage and run.
 We are a UK limited business because this allows us to act fast and make quick decisions in this rapidly changing environment.

 We are in the process of registering earthrhize as a certified B Corporation, a business that meets ‘the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose’.